-Noriko Tsukagoshi is an acclaimed Japanese marimbist that has earned accolades in concert halls and competitions around the world.
-Noriko has won or placed in many major international marimba competitions including the 8th Japanese Classical Music Competition, the 2nd International Marimba Competition in Belgium, the 4th World Marimba Competition in Shanghai, the 2nd International Marimba Competition in Paris and the Japanese PAS Percussion Solo Competition.
-She is an active performer and has performed extensively in Japan as well as Belgium, Switzerland, Poland, United Kingdom Argentina and the United States.
+Noriko Tsukagoshi is an acclaimed Japanese marimbist who has earned accolades in concert halls and competitions all over the world.
+Noriko has won or placed in many major international marimba competitions including the 8th Japanese Classical Music Competition, the 2nd International Marimba Competition in Belgium, the 4th World Marimba Competition in Shanghai, and the 2nd International Marimba Competition in Paris, and the Japanese PAS Percussion Solo Competition.
+She is an active performer and has performed extensively in Japan as well as Belgium, Switzerland, Poland, the United Kingdom, Argentina, and the United States.

-Noriko’s debut CD “DEAR MARIMBA” has received outstanding reviews including Charles Dutiot who stated; “I have never heard anyone playing the marimba better than Noriko Tsukagoshi.
+Noriko’s debut CD “DEAR MARIMBA” has received outstanding reviews including Charles Dutoit who stated; “I have never heard anyone playing the marimba better than Noriko Tsukagoshi.
 She is totally amazing.
-Apart from her incredible technique she is also an extremely sensitive and intelligent musician, who is promised to a brilliant career.”
+Apart from her incredible technique, she is also an extremely sensitive and intelligent musician, who is promised a brilliant career.”

-Noriko has released 2 more CDs; “Passion” and “Rauda Concertata by Akira Ifukube and Marimba Concerto by Emmanuel Sejourne”.
+Noriko has released 3 more CDs; “Passion”, “Lauda Concertata by Akira Ifukube and Marimba Concerto by Emmanuel Sejourne” and “Cantabile”.

-Her CDs are covered by all the major newspapers and have made headlines throughout the Japan.
+Her CDs are covered by all the major newspapers and have made headlines throughout Japan.

 In 2012 Noriko won the 22nd Idemitsu Music Award as a percussion/marimba player for the first time in the award’s history.

-Noriko has performed with the Yomiuri Nippon Symphony Orchestra, Tokyo Philharmonic Orchestra, Tokyo City Philharmonic Orchestra, Hiroshima Philharmonic Orchestra, Gunma Philharmonic Orchestra and Miyazaki Festival Orchestra.
+Noriko has performed with the Yomiuri Nippon Symphony Orchestra, Tokyo Philharmonic Orchestra, Pacific Philharmonia Tokyo Orchestra, Hiroshima Philharmonic Orchestra, Gunma Philharmonic Orchestra, Miyazaki International Music Festival Orchestra, and so on.

-Noriko also often appear on the TV shows and radio programs in Japan.
+Noriko also often appears on TV shows and radio programs in Japan.

-Born in Saitama, Japan, Noriko began her marimba studies when she was twelve years old.
-She has studied with many teachers including Momoko Kamiya, Keiko Abe, Kazunori Momose, Shinichi Ueno, Mark Ford, Ed Smith and Christopher Deane.
+She has studied with many teachers including Keiko Abe, Momoko Kamiya, Kazunori Momose, Shinichi Ueno, Mark Ford, Ed Smith, and Christopher Deane.